imanzaf/udacity-predict-customer-churn/README.md

-# udacity_predict_customer_churn
+# Udacity - Predict Customer Churn

-Stores the first project completed towards the Machine Learning DevOps Engineer Nanodegree from Udacity
+This repository stores the first project completed towards the Machine Learning DevOps Engineer Nanodegree from Udacity